 Is the brace custom-designed for the patient’s curve pattern?
 Is the brace Schroth method compatible?

 Augmented Lehnert-Schroth classifications determine Schroth curve patterns and compatibility.
+Some practitioners use other types of curve classifications.

 What is the brace fitting process?